-The next day the MLC arrived to assess that damages.
-Valo Village was in tatters with rumble and glass everywhere.
+The next day the MLC arrived to assess the damages.
+Valo Village was in tatters with rubble and glass everywhere.
 By the time soldiers arrived, the villagers had already begun to clean up the mess.
 Visola confronted the MLC and turned herself in for her crimes.
-Along with the recovering and erringly quiet Achilles, they were arrested.
-Kaela tried to stop her, but Visola sated that she’d be more at peace with herself if her sentence were carried out.
+Along with the recovering and eerily quiet Achilles, she was arrested.
 The MLC representative in charge claimed that her sentence would be mild if possession were in play.
 However, even Pennie knew it was just a formality at that point.

 “Why did you lie to the MLC?”
-Pennie asked as they helped some of the villages with clearing the rubble.
+Pennie asked as they helped some of the villagers with clearing the rubble.
 “Don’t you think it would have been wise to say something about Blaze.”

 “I don’t think it would have done any good,” Ray replied.
 “Besides there’s something I’m still uncertain about when it comes to Blaze.”

 “I don’t exactly know how to put it into words, but there was something very odd about the way he spoke,” Ray explained.
 “I noticed it yesterday more than the last time we fought, but everything he said contradicted himself.
 It was almost like it wasn’t his own words.”